Skip to nav Skip to content

 Vaseem Khatri was born in New Jersey and raised in Rochester Hills, Michigan.
 He completed his undergraduate studies in Biomedical Physics at Wayne State University.Vaseem Khatri He then attended the University of Cincinnati College of Medicine, followed by a preliminary year in Internal Medicine at The Christ Hospital in Cincinnati.
 In his free time, he enjoys dancing, watching movies, and spending time with his beautiful wife.

 Why I chose this residency program: I chose Moffitt Cancer Center because it fulfilled and exceeded every expectation for a residency program.
-The collegiality and support between residents, attendings, and staff, as well as across disciplines creates the optimal atmosphere.
+The collegiality and support between residents, attendings, and staff, as well as across disciplines, create the optimal atmosphere.
 The leadership and the faculty take a true interest in the development of the residents as top-tier radiation oncologists, holistic physicians, and as humans.
 Additionally, Moffitt Cancer Center provides exceptional clinical and research opportunities.
 With its high patient volume, unique case load, extensive network, and available treatment modalities, it provides comprehensive training.
-Moffitt is on the forefront of radiation oncology research and has abundant opportunity and resources for its residents.
+Moffitt is at the forefront of radiation oncology research and has abundant opportunities and resources for its residents.
 Finally, Tampa is an excellent place to live, with unlimited activities, stellar year-round weather, and beautiful beaches and parks.

 Justyn NakashimaJustyn Nakashima, DO